pantheon-deprecated/example-drupal7-circle-composer/README.md

 Once you have created a new project, you will still need to do some customization steps to suit your  particular needs.
 See the [circle-scripts README](https://github.com/pantheon-systems/circle-scripts) for instructions on how to do this.

+The folder 'scripts' contain some starting scripts that you may use to customize the environment you need for your tests.

 ## Testing Locally
 ```
 $ ./bin/local-test